nvlled/TFLOSSH/X00TD.md

 fastboot oem recovery_and_reboot
 ```

+ℹ️ Note: if you are getting an error **Write to device failed (Cannot send after transport endpoint shutdown)** you may need to plug your phone into a USB 2.0 port, not USB 3.0.
+You can tell if it's a USB 3.0 port if it has a color blue in it or has a label "SS".

 On success of the various flashing steps, terminal output should feature content like the following:

 ```Bash